garrandall/popular-music-data/tracks/play-my-funk-simple-e.md

 Feel the funk, savor 'fore you face defeat
 My backbone of stone totes treats to beats
 Now come on
-Adapt to my taps, i'm two snaps
+Adapt to my taps, I'm two snaps
-I'm too through, oh, i'm too through
+I'm too through, oh, I'm too through
 I kicks butt, strut as I gluts for fame
 And goes 'can't nobody hold me'

 I'm the abyss, ready to determine your lifeline
-You falls too short, so I be tall in your acetone Death died so i'm here to stake my claim
+You falls too short, so I be tall in your acetone Death died so I'm here to stake my claim
 Bang-bang, boogie-boogie, my style's a gang
 Give it up, I funk it up, chick, I spits hits
 Look back, you ain't stacked, get to face this